123test/123test.github.io/index.md

 # 123test API-SDK

-Please view our [dedicated API SDK](https://123test.github.io/api-sdk) website for information about the 123test API:
+Please view our [dedicated developer website](https://developer.123test.com) for information about the 123test API and SDK.